msinton/breakout/README.md

 Assign yourself to a task by prefixing with your name.

 - tidy code:
-    - separate collision logic
+    - [Matt SH] separate collision logic
     - generalise collision fns/ use function composition to get DRY
-    - [Matt SH] separate grid properties - convert to a data type
+    - encapsulate all dimensions in a data record?

 - improve collisions with blocks/paddle
     - [John R] detect collisions on corners